 Keep in mind that using an individual-use device to connect to a HIPAA-compliant server is different from collecting HSD onto an individual-use device.
 If the data you are collecting is going directly into your approved research drive, then the use of your device in this manner would NOT require an exception request.

 If you are ever confused on this point and require clarification as to what qualifies as “connecting to a server” versus “storing on an individual-use device” please contact us at email@example.com.

 For physical paper storage, remember to follow the appropriate HIPAA guidelines:

-- Physical files with HIPAA identifiers should be stored in a locked filing cabinet in a locked office (or some other room/cabinet locking mechanism that equates to a double-lock).
+- Physical files with HIPAA identifiers should be stored in a locked filing cabinet in a locked office, or some other combination that equates to a double-locked environment.

-- Access to the room containing the files should be restricted to authorized personnel.
+- Access to the room containing the files should be restricted exclusively to authorized personnel.

-Remember to always keep track of all papers which contain HIPAA data, to ensure that they can be properly disposed of when they are no longer needed per the Records Management policy.
+Remember to keep track of all papers which contain HIPAA data, to ensure that they can be properly disposed of when they meet retention per the Records Management policy.